 Tracey joined the Temple Emanu-El family in 2012 and is actively involved as Co-Chair for our Membership Committee and as a Sisterhood member.
 Tracey’s professional background includes positions in accounting and finance with Ernst and Young LLP, Physicians Planning Group/HealthCare Automation, and MedStar Health.
 Since moving to Atlanta in 2011, Tracey has served in a variety of volunteer roles within the community including Co-President, Treasurer and Communications Chair for The Davis Academy PTO, Co-President and Vice President of Hospitality for Spartan Nation (Foundation and PTO) at North Springs Charter High School and as Treasurer for the Misty Creek Farm HOA.

-I am the CEO for a building products distribution company headquartered in Atlanta with approximately 1,700 associates located in 40 facilities across the United States.
-In my role, I love the strategy associated with business and the reward achieved by watching my teammates develop and succeed.
-I am passionate about my family, and acting as a good role model for my children, nieces and nephew.
-I also love to exercise!
-TE has been my spiritual home while providing me and my family an environment where we have been able to develop deep friendships and relationships through the years.
-I'm looking forward to helping repay some of the wonderful benefits I have received from the TE organization.
+Mitch is the CEO for a building products distribution company headquartered in Atlanta with approximately 1,700 associates located in 40 facilities across the United States.
+In his CEO role, he loves the strategy associated with business and the reward achieved by watching his teammates develop and succeed.
+He is passionate about his family, and acting as a good role model for his children, nieces and nephew.
+He also loves to exercise!
+Temple Emanu-El has been his spiritual home while providing Mitch and family an environment where they have been able to develop deep friendships and relationships through the years.
+Mitch is looking forward to helping repay some of the wonderful benefits he has received from the Temple Emanu-El organization.

 Wendy is a clinical social worker and has had a psychotherapy practice for 20 years in Sandy Springs.
 She and her husband, Nick, have been married 17 years and have 3 sons who have all gone to Schiff preschool at Temple Emanu-El.
 They have been active members at Temple Emanu-El for over 15 years.